How AI is changing ISO Certification

 An employee may take carer’s leave if:

-All employees must be paid their base rate of pay for the ordinary hours they would have worked during the period.
+Yes, employees must be paid their ordinary rate of pay for the hours they would have worked during the leave period.
+This excludes bonuses, loadings, allowances, overtime, or penalty rates.

-Unlike annual leave, employees don’t get paid out for personal or carer’s leave when the employment comes to an end whether by resignation or termination.
+Unlike annual leave, employees don’t get paid out for any unused sick, personal or carer’s leave when the employment comes to an end whether by resignation or termination, unless stated in the relevant employment contract, Award or Enterprise Agreement.

-Employers are recommended to have established policies and procedures surrounding notice and evidence requirements for the taking of personal/carer’s leave.
-This should include information about the method they are required to use to notify of their absence (for example a personal telephone call rather than a text message) and the circumstances in which they will generally be required to provide medical evidence in support of their absence.
+Employers are recommended to have established policies and procedures surrounding specific rules, notice and supporting evidence requirements for the taking of personal/carer’s leave.
+This should include information about the method they are required to use to notify of their absence (for example, a personal telephone call rather than a text message) and the circumstances in which they will generally be required to provide medical evidence in support of their absence.

-Employees should ensure they familiarise themselves with the relevant policies regarding notification and evidentiary requirements as a breach of policies and procedures may lead to disciplinary action.
+Employees should ensure they familiarise themselves with the relevant policies regarding notification and acceptable evidence requirements, as a breach of policies and procedures may lead to disciplinary action.

 To help you with any workplace compliance questions you might have, we’d like to offer you a complimentary Workplace Compliance Consultation for your business.
 Our HR experts will complete a thorough evaluation of your HR that’ll help uncover any hidden risks before they become problems.